History of ESPN: Debut

 Early programming also included boxing, wrestling and college soccer.
-The initial music package in 1979 was composed by veteran production music composer Dave Shields in San Diego using studio musicians from Hollywood and San Diego.
+The initial music package in 1979 was composed by veteran production music composer Dave Shields with Mel Hall at Cinira Corp in San Diego using studio musicians from Hollywood and San Diego.
 He wrote a logo melody and expanded it for various purposes, and composed themes for all the programs at that time, including a reggae-rock style promotional song.
 They also used Vangelis's "Pulstar" as the theme to SportsCenter early on.

 SportsCenter, the channel's flagship program, would grow in popularity throughout its history and became known for the six-note theme (colloquially referred to as "DaDaDa, DaDaDa") that was written by John Colby, who served as ESPN's music director, producer and composer from 1984 to 1992 (who has also served as the music director and bandleader for the ESPY Awards since the show's inception in 1993, and has composed themes for other ESPN programs and sports telecasts including college sports, NBA and NFL broadcasts, Outside the Lines and ESPNews).

 Two days after their first broadcast, Evey issued an ultimatum to Bill, in which he stated that Rasmussen should remain out of the way as he had little command within the company anymore.
 Scott was fired by Evey as there were growing conflicts between Evey, Simmons and Rasmussen.

 ESPN struggled financially during its early years.
 In 1980, Anheuser-Busch Vice President and Director of Marketing Michael Roarty persuaded his company to invest $1 million in ESPN.
 Anheuser-Busch gave an additional $5 million to the network in 1981.
 Roarty saw these investments as a smart business decision, telling the St. Louis Post-Dispatch in 1994, "We gave them $1 million that first year.
 And if we hadn't, they'd have gone under ...
 I believed the beer drinker was a sports lover ...
 The next year we gave them $5 million.
 I think it turned out to be the best investment we've ever made."
 In 1993, Sporting News named Roarty the sixth most powerful figure in American sports, citing his early commitment to ESPN.